Access to Accelerometers

 The suppliers normally provide nomograms to determine the limit frequency in view of cable capacity and supply current.
 We can retain: The higher the supply current the longer the possible cable length.

 The IEPE circuit is extremely simple.
 The sensor built-in part of the most common design consists in just one simple MOSFET transistor.
 At the same time a robust signal transmission with only few restrictions is provided.
 Due to the simplicity these circuits are very reliable also in rough conditions.
-There are IEPE sensors with surprisingly extreme temperature capabilities from cryogenic (5°K) up to 175°C or even 200 °C are claimed.
+There are IEPE sensors with surprisingly extreme temperature capabilities from cryogenic (5°K) up to 175°C or even 200 °C are quoted.